How to Sharpen a New Garden Hoe

 Finally, oil the blade to protect it from rusting again.

-See also How Do You Use a Garden Hoe
+See also How to Put a New Handle on a Garden Hoe

 If you decide to buy a new hoe, be sure to select one with a high-quality blade.
 A good Blade will make gardening tasks easier and more enjoyable overall!